tito-arch/BABC-2/content/posts/proton-mail-preview.md

 # Is Proton Mail safe?

-Being on the list of the most secure email providers and competing with big companies like Gmail or outlook for Microsoft I must say is not a joke, but this is because of how transparent and open Protonmail is to their services.
-And since we are already talking about transparency, Protonmail is **open source;** therefore if you are a developer go check out the code at [GitHub](https://github.com/ProtonMail "proton mail code on github link") or even install it on your server, one advantage of Protonmail being open source is that everyone can access the code and look for security flaws or even improve the code. even though this poses some challenges. like security risks to the company.
+Being on the list of the most secure email providers and competing with big companies like **Gmail** or **outlook** for Microsoft I must say is not a joke, but this is because of how transparent and open Protonmail is to their services.
+And since we are already talking about transparency, Protonmail is **open source;** therefore if you are a developer go check out the source code at [GitHub](https://github.com/ProtonMail "proton mail code on github link") or even install it on your server, one advantage of Protonmail being open source is that everyone can access the code and look for security flaws or even improve the code. even though this poses some challenges. like security risks to the company.
 But on top of that proton mail also adds multifactor verification which is basically like the one offered by Google.

 ## How does it work?

-To enable multifactor verification to navigate to your browser of choice click settings then click password and recovery and click multifactor authentication or two steps verification you will be required to scan a **QR code** to add proton mail to your authenticator and just like that you will be issued with a security key which you need to keep safe since its one-time password
+To enable multifactor verification navigate to your browser of choice click settings then click password & recovery and click **multifactor authentication** or **two steps verification** you will be required to scan a **QR code** to add proton mail to your authenticator and just like that you will be issued with a security key which you need to keep safe since its one-time password

 ![](/uploads/otp-proton1.png)

 There you can be secure that messages will be safe and sound even if you lose your phone since you can still use the computer to access your account or vice versa.
 The same also applies in case you get hacked.
 The hacker must verify using the two devices, unlike other security features where if I have your password I can potentially harm you in any way.
-But with proton mail, you can be assured of data being secure and encrypted every time.
+But with proton mail, you can be assured of data being secure and **encrypted** every time.

 ## Still not convinced